dward2/BME547/Resources/virtual_machines.md

 However, if you want the ability to use an IDE, Windows is an option.

 Duke OIT allocates each student access to one virtual machine.
-In a new system started this semester (Fall 2022), I was also able to setup a certain number of VM reservations specific to this course which do not count against your regular student allocation of one virtual machine.
+In a new system started this year, I am also able to setup a certain number of VM reservations specific to this course which do not count against your regular student allocation of one virtual machine.
 But, I do not know if this course-specific machine will be able to be kept after the end of the semester.